 Deuter Kid Comfort Backpack Carriers

-While a hiking backpack carrier for babies should only be used for babies who are sitting independently (around 6-8 months), they can offer additional benefits as we mentioned earlier.
-The Deuter has a plush chin pad, plus adjustable seat height and footrests to keep your little one as comfortable as possible.
-The maximum load (including child and carrier) is 22kg or 48.5 lbs.
+While a hiking backpack carrier for babies should only be used for children who are sitting independently (around 6 - 8 months old), they can offer additional benefits as we mentioned earlier.
+The Deuter backpack carrier has a plush chin pad, plus adjustable seat height and footrests to keep your little one as comfortable as possible.
+The maximum load (including child and carrier) is 22 kg or 48.5 lbs.
 For safety it has a 5 point safety harness.

-The Deuter Kid Comfort Pro is the new version of the Deuter Kid Comfort 3 which is the carrier we’ve been using for years.
-It now comes with a detachable daypack.
+The Deuter Kid Comfort Pro is the new version of the Deuter Kid Comfort 3 (which is the hiking backpack carrier we’ve been using for years).
+The main improvement is that it now comes with a detachable daypack.

 The Deuter Kid Comfort and Deuter Kid Comfort Pro both have the same back length adjustment system and hip belts to help distribute the load.
 It can be adjusted between parents easily.